nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 GP clinical systems may capture details of circumstances where an immunisation has not been given but there was an intention to.
 This version of the specification supports inclusion of intended vaccinations which were not given as defined by Digital Child Health.
+For details of the requirements see [National Events Management Service - Vaccinations](https://developer.nhs.uk/apis/ems-beta/vaccinations_1.html) or versions as subsequently published.

-Consumers should be aware that the presence of a vaccination not given record is only in relation to an intended vaccination event on a given day, that is it is not stating the vaccination has definitely not been given.
+Consumers should be aware that the presence of a vaccination not given record is only in relation to an intended vaccination event on a given day, that is it is not stating the vaccination has definitely never been given.

 ### Populating elements for an immunisation not given